geopython/GeoHealthCheck/docker/plugins/README.md

 The following steps:

-- place your Plugins within this directory
+- place your Plugins within the sub-directory `user`
 - do regular Docker build `docker build -t geopython/geohealthcheck .`

 During the build Docker will `ADD` (copy) this dir to `/plugins` within the GHC Docker Image.